 Windows 8/ Windows server 2012 or later.

-If you are currently running storage node on Windows using the command line or power shell it will require good monitoring.
-Due to issues with Docker, your node may go offline randomly and require restarting your node.
-Learn more.
+If you are currently running storage node on Windows using the Docker desktop it will require good monitoring.
+If you are still running a node with Docker, your node may go offline randomly and require restarting your node, so it is recommended you switch to the Windows GUI asap.
+Learn more about Docker issues.

 CentOS - A maintained version of CentOS 7